 Once everything was dry.
 It was time to add the eye screws.
 The rope will run through these and hold up the swing.
 I measured 1″ from the edge of the post, and 1 1/4″ up from the bottom, which put me in the middle of the bottom trim piece.
 Then I drilled my hole for the eye screw and screwed it in.

 And that’s it.
 When you hang your swing, you’ll use the same eye screws in the ceiling.
 You just need to make sure that you are screwing into ceiling joists.
-For the mattress, any twin mattress should work, and you can get a burlap mattress cover from World Market.
+For the cushion, any twin mattress should work, and you can order a custom mattress cover here.
 Then you can finish it off with some pillows.

 I hope you found this tutorial useful, and if you have any questions, please leave a comment below.